HackYourFutureBelgium/html-and-css/planning/backlog.md

 > these are necessary for basic usability

 - As a user I want to see the logo and to have a navigation so I need a header
-- As a user I want to see the description and the image of the features so I need a head section
+- As a user I want to see the introduction features so I need a introduction section
-- As a user I want to see the description and the image of the **Loruki Platform** so I need a sub head section
+- As a user I want to see the skills so I need skill section
+- As a user I want to see projects and I need project section
-- As a user I want to see the features of the platform so I need a features section
+- As a user I want to see the contact and form so I need contact section
-- As a user I want to see the logo and have access to navigation and the way to contact the owner so I need a footer
+- As a user I want to  see footer for social media so I need a footer

 ### Should-Haves